drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 Today we have many spectacular solutions at our disposal.
 We are able to perform extremely hard tasks with ease, due to decades of hard work and pioneering by our predecessors.

 In any given software stack, all common and recurring problems have already been solved.
 The solutions come in many forms, such as high-level language features, functions within a platform's standard client library, or third-party components.

 When consuming an external system there is usually an accompanying client library to help us.
 When working on the cloud there are myriads of services and features we can snap together and formulate elegant solutions.

 That's really extraordinary.
 It means that we can avoid tons of expensive technical work that others have already done for us, as it generally doesn't make sense to waste resources coding things we can buy or get ready-made.

-Instead, we can focus on spending our time doing what we were hired for in the first place, that is delivering value by coding our business rules into working software.
+Instead, we can focus on spending our time doing what we were hired for in the first place, and that is delivering value by coding our business rules into working software.

 ![Isaac Newton Quote.
 If I have seen further than others it is by standing upon the shoulders of giants.]({{ site.baseurl }}/images/isaac-newton-giants.jpg)